hk-speedrunning/HK-Resources/Mods/1432/README.md

 ### [Mods](./Backport/Mods/)

-1.5 mods should mostly work as-is with the backported modding API.
-However, this folder contains versions that have been tested and are known to work.
+This folder contains backported versions of several mods for use with the backported API.

 ## [Original API](./Legacy/Modding%20API/Assembly-CSharp.dll)